Sorted header abstract pattern

 In the end, all of these tech developments are like any tool, and if you think of a hammer, it can be used to build or break.
 Will we use the new tech to make our lives better?

-Take the budgeting tool I mentioned.
+Take the budget planner I mentioned.
 Once we pop in our incomings and outgoings, we can either use it to keep things at the status quo, or we can make key adjustments to get better results with our money.
 Which would you prefer?

 Tech can be used in either way.
 I’m heartened by new sensors such as Fitbit or weight-watching apps that track progress.
 These are obviously aimed at improving how things are.